kadirmetin/hopi-clone/README.md

   <img src="https://play-lh.googleusercontent.com/lVm_m7g1xGy4TThEvNkIXTpMIAHR8lCnP_QXHOzb0nIwt418WqySe2R66zv_UbN1qrA=w2560-h1440-rw" alt="Copy Screenshot 3" width="auto" height="400" />
 </div>

-## Özellikler
+## Features

-- Üye olma ve giriş yapma: Kullanıcılar, uygulamaya üye olup giriş yapabilmektedir.
+- Sign up and log in: Users can sign up and log in to the application.
-- Yakındaki mağazaları görebilme: Kullanıcalar, yakınında bulunan üye mağazaları görebilmektedir.
+- View nearby stores: Users can view member stores near their location.
-- Farklı dillerde kullanma: Kullanıcılar, uygulamayı istediği dilde (Henüz İngilizce ve Türkçe) kullanabilmektedir.
+- Multilingual support: Users can use the application in their preferred language (currently available in English and Turkish).

-## Kurulum
+## Installation

-1. Bu projeyi klonlayın: `git clone https://github.com/kadirmetin/hopi-clone.git`
+1. Clone this project: `git clone https://github.com/kadirmetin/hopi-clone.git`
-2. Proje dizinine gidin: `cd hopi-clone`
+2. Navigate to the project directory: `cd hopi-clone`
-3. Gerekli paketleri yüklemek için aşağıdaki komutu çalıştırın: `yarn install`
+3. Run the following command to install the required packages: `yarn install`
-4. Firebase yapılandırmasını gerçekleştirmek için `.config.js` dosyasına Firebase kimlik doğrulama bilgilerinizi ekleyin.
+4. Add your Firebase authentication credentials to the `.config.js` file to configure Firebase.
-5. Geliştirme sunucusunu başlatmak için `yarn start` komutunu çalıştırın.
+5. Start the development server by running the command: `yarn start`
-6. Emulatorde uygulamayı görüntüleyin.
+6. View the application on the emulator.

-## Teknolojiler
+## Technologies

 - React Native
 - Expo